skannan-code/GoTourister-TM-US/README.md

 # GoTourister-TM-US
+## ⌚Reminders
+The demo link is found when you download the RAW file in the HTML file.
 ## 😁Features
 GoTourister is a website built for explorers and adventurers ready to step out of their comfort zone.
 It displays multiple inbuilt options that take you to different pages in the same website that talk about places you can explore.
 The best part?
 It's all for free and contains open-source code from HTML, CSS, and Javascript.